qhmu/qhmu.github.io/contact/index.md

 ---

 #### PhD Students in Computational Biology
 Dr Quanhua Mu, a new assistant professor at the Department of Applied Biology and Chemical Technology, Hong Kong Polytechnic University, has openings for **two** fully funded PhD students (starting in September 2024).
 Dr Mu's research will focus on computational investigation of human diseases.
-More details of the research in the Mu Lab is described below.
+More details of the research in the Mu Lab are described below.
 Interested students are encouraged to contact Dr Mu via email ([qmucbeATustDOThk](mailto:qmucbe@ust.hk)).

 #### Our research
 Research in the Mu Lab is focused on the development and application of computational approaches to mine multi-omics data of human diseases, with the aim of revealing key factors regulating cancer drug response and tumor progression.
 Drug resistance is a major obstacle undermining the efficacy of cancer therapy.
 It is now recognized that drug resistance is a multi-faceted problem where genomics, epigenetics, and tumor microenvironment are all playing a role.
 We will therefore develop innovative computational methods, from basic statistical tests to machine learning and artificial intelligence, to analyze multi-omics data to identify biomarkers and drug targets useful for disease treatment.